AABearBots/First-Closed-Doors-Competition/README.md

 Let’s put all this in perspective by analyzing the processes, products and dependencies of a few existing bots.

-[Charly]( https://github.com/AAMasters/AACharly-Extraction-Bot) is an extractor bot.
+[Charly]( https://github.com/AAMasters/AACharly-Extraction-Bot) is an extractor algobot.
 As his [README file]( https://github.com/AAMasters/AACharly-Extraction-Bot/blob/master/README.md) explains, he “gets trades data for all markets --both historic and live-- assuring consistency using recursive processes, and store it in a highly fragmented and usable dataset”.

 Also explained in Charly’s README file, Charly offers one product which is defined by the dataset scope and various characteristics.
 Please, go on and review [Charly’s README file]( https://github.com/AAMasters/AACharly-Extraction-Bot/blob/master/README.md)  and become familiarized with the concepts detailed in there.

 Charly has three different processes: Poloniex-Live-Trades, Poloniex-Historic-Trades and Poloniex-Hole-Fixing.
 These three process combined generate the one single dataset that constitutes Charly’s single product.
 The dataset is stored under the *minutes file* structure.

-Now, let’s see what [Bruce]( https://github.com/AAMasters/AABruce-Indicator-Bot), an indicator bot, does with Charly’s product.
+Now, let’s see what [Bruce]( https://github.com/AAMasters/AABruce-Indicator-Bot), an indicator algobot, does with Charly’s product.
 As you can learn from [Bruce’s README file]( https://github.com/AAMasters/AABruce-Indicator-Bot/blob/master/README.md) he produces two datasets: candles at 1 minute resolution and volumes at 1 minute resolution.
 The datasets are stored under the daily file type of dataset.

 Now scroll down the README file and see what Bruce’s dependencies are.
 That’s right.
 Bruce depends on Charly’s product.
 Bruce’s processes take the trades data that Charly extracted from the exchange, performs calculations to build 1 minute candles and stores his own dataset with more elaborate data.
 In other words, Bruce is adding value to Charly’s product and offering a new value-added product of his own.